 Why Does Sweating Occur And How Can it Be Controlled?

-The reality is that nervous sweating is not only common - it's normal.
-When you're nervous, your body's fight or flight system activates, sending a rush of hormone into your body that triggers an increase in heart rate and blood flow, among other things.
+The reality is that nervous sweating is not only common - it is normal.
+When you are nervous, your body's “fight or flight” system activates, sending a rush of energy hormones into your body that trigger an increase in heart rate and blood flow, among other things.

 How to Reduce Anxious Sweating

 - Deep Breathing - A calming technique that can be effective at reducing sweating is deep breathing.
 Deep breathing involves sitting gently in a chair with your arms at your sides.
 Take a deep and slow breath in through your nose.
-Hold for three or four seconds, and breathe out through your mouth almost like you're going to whistle so that it takes almost 7 seconds to fully exhale.
+Hold for three or four seconds, and breathe out through your mouth almost like you are going to whistle so that it takes almost 7 seconds to fully exhale.
 Repeat ten times.
 Deep breathing calms the body, which should cool it down and reduce sweating.

 These are the types of strategies you can use in the moment, but in general the key to avoiding sweating is to avoid nervousness and anxiety.

 If you just suffer from nervousness in some situations (like going on a blind date) then your sweating is likely normal.
-The key to preventing sweat is to find ways to calm yourself so that the event doesn't generate as much of a fear response.
+The key to preventing sweat is to find ways to calm yourself so that the event does not generate as much of a fear response.
 Deep breathing, meditation, and jogging long beforehand can be a tremendous help here.